sleeyax/stremio-easynews-addon/README.md

 # stremio-easynews-addon (Easynews+)

+> [!NOTE]
+> I am not affiliated with Easynews in any way.
+This project is a fan-made addon for Stremio that provides access to Easynews content.
+You need an active Easynews subscription to use this addon.

 Provides content from Easynews & includes a search catalog.
 This addon can also be [self-hosted](#self-hosting).

 Public instance: [b89262c192b0-stremio-easynews-addon.baby-beamup.club](https://b89262c192b0-stremio-easynews-addon.baby-beamup.club/).